Every acoustic guitar has bracing and this bracing has an effect on the tone and strength of the guitar.

 Scalloped bracing uses wooden struts that are scooped out in order to reduce weight and allow the guitar to vibrate more.

 Scalloped bracing allows guitars to be louder and bassier than they would be without the scalloping.

 You might also have heard of X Bracing – so what is this?

 X bracing is essentially bracing that makes and X shape on the underside of the top of the guitar.
 The “X” typically intersects just below the soundhole and the “legs” of the X are typically longer than the arms (see image to the right)

 There are other wooden struts too but the X forms the main part of the bracing.

 X Bracing is very common, structurally strong and is said to produce a balanced tone.

 There are lots of variations on X Bracing as you can imagine.
-Martin is said to have invented this type of bracing and it?s now widely used by a lot of brands.
-For example, check out Taylor?s variations on X Bracing at the link below.
+Martin is said to have invented this type of bracing and it’s now widely used by a lot of brands.
+For example, check out Taylor’s variations on X Bracing.